MLHale/nebraska-gencyber-modules/2021/iot_hardening/lesson-plan.md

 7. Review Firewalls as a Collection of Valves and discuss Firewall Rules.

-8. Author Linux iptables firewall rules.
+8. Author ufw (uncomplicated fire wall) firewall rules for a Linux OS (Raspberry Pi)

+9. Consider similar activities for other IoT Hardening Concepts.

 #### Closure